Azure-Samples/communication-services-authentication-hero-nodejs/docs/deployment-guides/deploy-and-test-sample-on-azure.md

     2. You can also follow the Troubleshooting section on [README](../../README.md) to resolve the issue of Mismatched Azure Communication Services Identity and Azure Communication Services resource.

 3. We have two ways of testing the backend service
+   - Calling the backend APIs directly with an Azure Active Directory Access Token
-   - Using a manually generated token and calling the server directly
+   - Using the MinimalClient
-   - Using a sample client

    Please see the two options in detail here.
-[Test deployed service](../test-tools/test-backend-service.md).
+[Test backend service](../test-tools/test-backend-service.md).

    Here is a set of endpoints that can be tested.
 [API Endpoints](../design-guides/endpoints-and-responses.md).

-   For testing with the client, we currently use the `GET /api/token`, and `POST /api/user` endpoints.

 **[Proceed to Architecture Overview ...](../design-guides/architecture-overview.md)**